navapbc/project-documentation-library/tech-spec-template.md

 ## Research Notes
 <!-- Add any accrued research, links to relevant meeting notes, and sources of truth.
 This is also a good place to document any history to the recommended implementation - if feedback has changed the final approach, leave a note about it here -->

-# Tech Spec Process
-- [ ] Tech spec drafter: Schedule time to discuss the tech spec with scrum team or whole engineering team depending on the scope of the tech spec
-- [ ] Tech spec drafter: Facilitate that discussion.
-- [ ] Other developers: Read the tech spec before arriving at the discussion.
-- [ ] Other developers: Remind the tech spec drafter if a tech spec has been produced and no meeting has been scheduled.
-- [ ] One or more solutions determined as viable paths forward
-- [ ] Tech spec drafter: Turn tech spec into next-step actionable tickets.
-  - [ ] Write tickets as is necessary
-  - [ ] Other developers provide more formal feedback as is necessary.